Blog

 Remove irrelevant experience

 Deleting some of this past irrelevant experience will give you the room to show off the skills and experience that are most relevant to your target position.
+Plus, highlighting your most recent experience shows that you are still relevant in your field!

-Keep your experience and skills specific and concise
+Be specific and concise

 Your resume should be a quick snapshot of your skills and experiences.
 Try to limit the bullet points under each job position at three or four bullets.